Duckov-Custom-Model/DuckovCustomModel/README_EN.md

 - Use `search_found_item_quality_xxx`, where `xxx` matches the same quality suffix listed in `Tags`: `none`, `white`, `green`, `blue`, `purple`, `orange`, `red`, `q7`, `q8`
 - If no sound is configured for that quality, nothing plays and the vanilla behavior remains unchanged

+#### Animation State Machine Trigger

+- Can use `ModelSoundTrigger` component in animation state machines to trigger sounds when states are entered
+- Supports configuring multiple sound tags, can choose random or sequential playback
+- Supports configuring sound playback modes for finer audio control
+- Sound tags can be any custom tags, no longer restricted to predefined tags

 ### Sound File Requirements

 - Sound files should be placed inside the model bundle folder